JBtallgrass/web-scraping/README.md

 **Enterprise Data and AI Officer | Data Literacy Advocate | Educator in Professional Military Education**

 Welcome!
-I'm Jason A. Ballard, an experienced data and AI integration leader currently serving as the Enterprise Data and AI Officer for Army University.
+I'm Jason A. Ballard, an experienced data and AI integration leader currently serving as a Data and AI Officer for the US Army Combined Arms Center at Fort Leavenworth Kansas.
 My work bridges data science, AI strategy, and higher education, focusing on transforming decision-making through data literacy and innovation.

 I invite you to explore my [GitHub repository](https://github.com/JBtallgrass), where I share insights, tools, and resources geared toward data literacy and advanced analytics in educational contexts.
 My projects emphasize practical solutions, open collaboration, and a commitment to enhancing data accessibility across teams.